laforge49/asynchronous-entities/README.md

 It feels wrong, especially if I want to support swing or multi-threading in general.

 What I'd like to do is to create a tree of entities, which in turn support name/value pairs.
 Operations on entities would be via messages sent using Clojure's async package.
-The first two concerns here are (1) there may well be too many entities (10,000+) to dedicate a channel to each entity.
-And (2) operations on both entities and entity sub-trees should be atomic.
+The first concern is that operations on multiple entities may need to be atomic.
+To avoid deadlocks, this will be done by always acquiring the applicable entities in the same order before operating on them.

 ## Entities